 Peer-reviewed Scientific Publications

-In order to increase the UNCHAIN dissemination, UNCHAIN is going to have at least 2 peer-reviewed publications submitted until M. D8.3 – Communication, dissemination and replication v2 will provide detailed information about this activity.
+In order to increase the UNCHAIN dissemination, UNCHAIN is going to have at least 2 peer-reviewed publications submitted until M21, January 2025.
+D8.3 – Communication, dissemination and replication v2 will provide detailed information about this activity.

-The key elements that drive the UNCHAIN communication on all online and offline platforms are detailed in Section .2.
+The key elements that drive the UNCHAIN communication on all online and offline platforms are detailed in Section 6.2.

 To achieve the primary objective, the project will communicate tangible results and success stories arising from its validation activities.
 This approach not only highlights the project's significance but also ensures that its achievements are comprehensible and relatable to a broad audience.
+The target groups are presented in Table 2, in which the target groups and related entities are identified.

 To create a consistent and recognizable project identity, UNCHAIN has developed a brand and visual identity, including promotional materials and common templates for presentations.
 This branding effort contributes to identity, consistency, and visibility across all project-related materials and activities.
 Additionally, the project established a dedicated website (www.unchainproject.eu), maintains a strong presence on social media (LinkedIn and Twitter), and distribute e-newsletters.
 The details of the UNCHAIN online presence with their These channels serve as comprehensive information hubs, offering insights into the project's evolution, objectives, partners, demonstrations, results, publications, news, events, and best practices.
 These elements have been presented in detail in D8.1 that has been submitted in M4.